Process Control, system dynamics and distributed parameter systems

 Simulation Tools

 As a result of this experience, I've become an expert in the simulation and modelling of physical phenomena, particularly their dynamic behaviour.
 At first, the tool of choice was an analogue computer.
 Then digital simulation languages began to take over as computing power put the solution of sets of ordinary differential equations in easy reach.
-Analytical frequency domain methods have always been an important starting point to provide early insight into problems and latterly as computational tools have improved, software systems like MATHCAD (from Mathsoft, Cambridge MA) which can handle both the frequency domain (using Fast Fourier transforms.
-See the Transmission Line example.) and time domain numerical integration attacks have become more and more useful, while providing excellent documentation for clients.
+Analytical frequency domain methods have always been an important starting point to provide early insight into problems.

 Nevertheless, there are still advantages in being able to "play" with simulations as we once did with analogue computers.
-So, I've programmed some simple simulation tools, free for you to download, that exhibit that same sort of interactive, hands-on, hot-wirable behaviour for continuous and discrete event systems.
+So, I've programmed a simple simulation tool, McSimAPN, free for you to download, that exhibits that same sort of interactive, hands-on, hot-wirable behaviour for Continuous Time and Discrete Event systems within the same framework.

 Dr Mike McCann is a member of the IEEE, a Fellow of the IEE and a Chartered Engineer.
 You can see a Resume/CV and a list of publications on this website.